art-from-the-machine/Mantella/README.md

 See [art-from-the-machine.github.io/Mantella/pages/installation.html#skyrim](https://art-from-the-machine.github.io/Mantella/pages/installation.html#skyrim)

 # Contribute
 The source code for Mantella is included in this repo.
+Please note that this development version of Mantella is prone to error and is not recommended for general use.

 Here are the quick steps to get set up:

 1. Clone the repo to your machine
 2. Create a virtual environment via `py -3.11 -m venv MantellaEnv` in your console (Mantella requires Python 3.11)